Saturation-based Boolean conjunctive query answering and rewriting for the guarded quantification fragments

-\begin{thm} Suppose $\Sigma$ is a set of formulas in \textsf{GF}, \textsf{LGF} and/or \textsf{CGF}, $D$ is a set of ground atoms and $q$ is a union of \textsf{BCQ}s.
-Further suppose $N$ is a saturation of $\{\lnot q\} \cup \Sigma$.
-Then, applying the \textbf{Q-Rew} procedure to $N$ produces a Skolem-symbol-free first-order formula $\Sigma_q$ such that $\Sigma \cup D \models q$ if and only if $D \models \Sigma_q$. \end{thm} \begin{proof} By Lemma \ref{lem:qrew_sound}. \end{proof} This theorem gives a positive answer to Question \ref{ques:qrew}.
-Comparing the signature in~$\Sigma_q$ and the one in $\Sigma$ and $q$, $\Sigma_q$ may contain predicates symbols and equality symbols not occurring in $q$ and $\Sigma$ as these symbols may have been introduced by the \textbf{Q-Ans} and the \textbf{Q-Abs} procedures, respectively.
+Finally, we positively answer Question \ref{ques:qrew}. \begin{thm} Suppose $\Sigma$ is a set of guarded quantification formulas, $D$ is a set of ground atoms and $q$ is a union of \textsf{BCQ}s.
+Further, suppose $N$ is a saturation obtained by applying \textbf{Q-Ans} to $\{\lnot q\} \cup \Sigma$.
+Then, applying the \textbf{Q-Rew} procedure to $N$ produces a Skolem-symbol-free first-order formula $\Sigma_q$ such that $\Sigma \cup D \models q$ if and only if $D \models \Sigma_q$. \end{thm} \begin{proof} By Lemma \ref{lem:qrew_sound}. \end{proof} Comparing the signature in~$\Sigma_q$ and that in $\Sigma$ and $q$, $\Sigma_q$ may contain predicate and equality symbols not occurring in $q$ and $\Sigma$, since these symbols may have been introduced by the \textbf{Q-Ans} and the \textbf{Q-Abs} procedures, respectively.